Learnable latent embeddings for joint behavioral and neural analysis: Methods

 For the direction decoding within the monkey dataset, we used a Ridge classifier~\cite{scikit-learn} as a baseline.
 The regularization hyperparameter was searched over $[10^{-6}, 10^{2}]$.
 For \cebra, we used a kNN classifier for decoding direction with $k$ searched over the range [1, 2500].
 For conv-pi-VAE, we searched for the best learning rate over $[1.0\times 10^{-5}, 1.0\times 10^{-3}]$.
 For position decoding, we used Lasso~\cite{scikit-learn} as a baseline.
 The regularization hyperparameter was searched over $[10^{-6}, 10^{2}]$.
 For conv-pi-VAE, we used 600 epochs and searched for the best learning rates over $[5\times10^{-4}, 2.5\times10^{-4}, 0.125\times10^{-4}, 5\times10^{-5}]$, via a grid of (x,y) space in 1 cm bin for each axis as the sampling process for decoding.
 For \cebra, we used the kNN regression, and the number of neighbors $k$ was again searched over [1, 2500].

-For the Allen Institute datasets, we performed decoding (frame number classification) for each frame from Movie 1.
-Here, we used kNN classifier~\cite{scikit-learn} with a population vector as a baseline, similar to the decoding of orientation grating as performed in~\cite{de2020large}.
-For \cebra , we used the same kNN classifier method on the \cebra \space features.
-In both cases, the number of neighbors $k$ was searched over a range of [1, 900] in an exponential fashion.
-We used the neural data recorded during of the first 8 repeats as the train set, and the $9^{th}$ repeat for validation to choose the hyperparameter, and the last repeat as the test set to report the decoding accuracy.
+For the Allen Institute datasets, we performed decoding (frame number or scene classification) for each frame from Movie 1.
+Here, we used a kNN classifier~\cite{scikit-learn} with a population vector kNN as a baseline, similar to the decoding of orientation grating as performed in~\cite{de2020large}.
+For \cebra, we used the same kNN classifier method on the \cebra \space features.
+In both cases, the number of neighbors $k$ was searched over a range of [1, 100] in an exponential fashion.
+We used the neural data recorded during the first 8 repeats as the train set, and the $9^{th}$ repeat for validation to choose the hyperparameter, and the last repeat as the test set to report the decoding accuracy.
+We also used a Gaussian Naive Bayes decoder~\cite{scikit-learn} to test linear decoding from the \cebra \space model and neural population vector.
+Here, we assumed uniform priors over frame number and searched over a range of [$10^{-10}, 10^{3}$] in an exponential manner for $smoothing var$ hyperparameter.

 For layer specific decoding we used data from excitatory neurons in area VISp: layer 2/3 [Emx1-IRES-Cre, Slc17a7-IRES2-Cre]; layer 4 [Cux2-CreERT2, Rorb-IRES2-Cre, Scnn1a-Tg3-Cre]; layer 5/6 [Nr5a1-Cre, Rbp4-Cre\_KL100, Fezf2-CreER, Tlx3-Cre\_PL56, Ntrsr1-cre].